S. Korean Presidents Lawyer Says Martial Law Bid Sought To Stop dictatorship - UrduPoint

 Prosecutors have accused the suspended president of being the "ringleader of an insurrection".

-They argued Thursday against releasing him from the detention facility where he has been held since mid-January, saying Yoon could try to "influence or persuade those involved in the case".
+They argued Thursday against releasing him from the detention facility where he has been held since mid-January, saying Yoon could try and "influence or persuade those involved in the case".

 Addressing the court, Yoon's lawyer Kim Hong-il in turn condemned the "illegal probe", arguing the "investigating body has no jurisdiction".